DC on the Half Shell

 Orchard Points are grow in off-bottom cages, in the waters near the mouth of the Chester River in the Upper Bay Region of Maryland's Eastern Shore.
 Oysters are tumbled in small batches to promote a deep, consistent shell cup.
 For more information, visit http://orchardpointoysters.com.

 White Stone Oyster Company was born out of an obsession with the relationship between oysters and their environment.
-In order to grow a more perfect Chesapeake oyster we introduced a new method of aquaculture to Virginia.
+In order to grow a more perfect Chesapeake oyster, White Stone introduced a new method of aquaculture to Virginia.
 White Stone is the first farm whose oysters spend the entirety of their lives floating in the unforgiving surf of the Chesapeake Bay.
-For more information, visit www.whitestoneoyster.com.

 Need more info?
 Contact us at email@example.com or 443-482-2129.